[Below is the transcript of my video about how to reduce sugar cravings, along with supplemental information on kicking your sugar addiction.]

 Today, I want to share with you my secrets to reduce sugar cravings and food cravings so you can kick sugar addiction.
 This is a chronic problem in America today.
 In fact, I would say the No. 1 cause of people falling off diets and something that stops or even reverses weight loss efforts is when people have cravings.

 Let’s be honest.
 A lot of people know what they should eat.
 We should eat more vegetables.
 We should eat more fruit.
-We should eat organic (or beyond organic).
+We should eat organic.
 But a lot of times when I’ve asked patients over the years, “Why could you not stick with a diet before?” they would say, “Because of the cravings.
 I started craving sugar so much.”

 5 Steps to Kick Sugar Addiction